atrocore/atrocore/docs/01.atrocore/03.administration/08.lists/docs.md

 > This ordering directly controls how options are displayed in dropdown lists throughout the system.

 **Ordering Methods**:
 - **Drag and Drop**: Options can be reordered by dragging and dropping them into the desired position.
-This method automatically assigns `Sort Order (relation)` values starting from 0 with an increment of 10 for each subsequent option.
+This method automatically assigns *Sort Order* values starting from 0 with an increment of 10 for each subsequent option.
-- **Sort Order (relation) Field**: This integer field determines the position of an option relative to others.
-In a option's [detail view](../../04.understanding-ui/docs.md#detail-view), set a lower number to position an option before another, or a higher number to position it after.
+- **Sort Order Field**: This integer field on the option determines its position relative to others.
+In an option's [detail view](../../04.understanding-ui/docs.md#detail-view), set a lower number to position an option before another, or a higher number to position it after.
 This ordering is respected in dropdown lists.

-> The Sort Order (relation) field is distinct from the **Sort Order** field on the option itself.
-The `Sort Order` field on the option only describes the option's position within the `List Options` entity and does not affect the ordering of options in the list.

 ## Access Control